gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/09 - 1 Samuel.md

 2. Saul recognizes David’s goodness and confesses him to be the next king of Israel, but asks him to not kill his descendants, which he agrees to.

 1 Samuel 24:19 connects with Jesus’ teachings in loving your enemy.
+# Chapter 25
+**Key themes:**
+1. Samuel dies.
+2. History of the second wife of David, Abigail.
+How they met and how her husband (Nabal \[which means *fool*]) died.
+David also took Ahinoam as wife.
+3. Saul gave Michal his daughter and wife of David to Palti the son of Laish.
+# Chapter
 # Reference
 **1 Samuel 16:7b**
 *“for the Lord sees not as men sees; man looks on the outward appearance, but the Lord looks on the heart.”*